Kotlin/kotlin-by-example/examples/05_Collections/16_zip.md

 `zip` function merges two given collections into a new collection.
 By default, the result collection contains `Pairs` of source collection elements with the same index.
 However, you can define own structure of the result collection element.

-The size of the result collection equals to the minumum size of a source collection.
+The size of the result collection equals to the minimum size of a source collection.

 ```run-kotlin
 fun main() {